Do Female Goats Have Horns?

 Goat horns come in different shapes depending on the breed: straight horns, curved horns, and corkscrew horns.
 An example of a goat breed with straight horns is the pygmy goat.
 Goat breeds with curved horns include Nubian goats and Boer goats.
 The Markhor and Girgentana breeds, on the other hand, feature massive corkscrew horns.

+Baby goats, or kids, are born without horns.
+However, most newborn goats already have horn tissue that develops into visible horn nubs by about three weeks of age.
 Some goat owners prevent horns from growing on their goats using a method called “disbudding.”
 This is the process of destroying the horn tissue before it can attach to the skull and develop into horn buds.
 The purpose is to prevent goats from injuring themselves or others with their horns and to prevent the destruction of property.

-In order for disbudding to be effective, it must be completed before the goats reach 3 weeks of age.
+In order for disbudding to be effective, it must be completed before the goats reach three weeks of age.
 It is achieved by cauterization, either by using a hot iron or caustic paste.
 Unfortunately, this procedure is painful for the goat and can cause health complications.
 For these reasons, it remains controversial.

 Markhor on rock in wildness area